peacexerox/pingping.consultation/content/medium/reasoner_gpt.md

    * *Note, this is training data*, you must type in the content between `::` and `*)` using your own text, otherwise GPT won't know how to generate text that reflects your tone.
    * Also, put in as many referrence text as possible, which makes GPT3 easier to extract patterns.
 For example, I mentioned "when I read about the sentence on "bla bla bla.

+* Here is the final screenshot for training:

 Using one shot learning, GPT can learn how to take the proof state as input and produce the text after `::`.